tolgakayis/tolgakayis/README.md

 ###

 <p align="left">I'm Tolga from Turkiye.
 Currently, I'm a student at 42 Istanbul.
 I have a bachelor's degree in English language and literature.
-I decided to change my career to tech and follow my dreams.<br><br>- 📚 I'm currently following the "Java ile Backend Web Development Patikası" learning path at Patika.dev.</p>
+I decided to change my career to tech and follow my dreams.<br><br>- 📚 I'm currently following the "Java ile Backend Web Development Patikası" learning path at Patika.dev.
+Also at istanbulKodluyor program.</p>
 https://leetcode.com/happyknight07/

 ###